prahladyeri/curated-lists/lists/web.md

 - [UglifyJS2](https://github.com/mishoo/UglifyJS2) - JavaScript parser / mangler / compressor / beautifier toolkit (version-2)(Google recommends).
 - [UglifyJS](https://github.com/mishoo/UglifyJS) - Version-1 of the above.
 - [node-sass](https://github.com/sass/node-sass) - A sass compiler (Node.js bindings to libsass).

-## Assets
-- [Google Fonts](https://www.google.com/fonts/) - Get professional quality fonts for free - courtesy of Google Inc.
-- [FontAwesome.io](http://fontawesome.io/examples/) - Open source vector based fonts covering all varieties, a boon for Web Developers.
-- [Iconfinder](https://www.iconfinder.com/) - If the above resources cannot deliver what you need, you will most probably find it on iconfinder.
-But not all icons are FOSS, so be sure to look up their terms of use.

 ## Articles
 - [Just Starting Out with CSS & HTML - CSS-Tricks](https://css-tricks.com/guides/beginner/)